Zeesastrous/ZeesHUD/README.md

+## THIS HUD IS GROSSLY UNOPTIMIZED AND CAN TANK YOUR PERFORMANCE.
+USE AT YOUR OWN RISK

 # ZeesHUD
 The (in)famous TF2 HUD that looks like Persona 5's UI.
 Originally made in late 2020 as a quarantine project and a 1k subscribers special to my channel.